smcl/rbcz.py/README.md

 statements = rbcz.read_statements(statement_filenames)
 ```

-If we don't have all our statements stored locally we can use `read_statements_from_mailbox` to connect to an IMAP server and search it for emails from the "info@rb.cz" address, download and parse the attachments and return a list of `Statement`.
+If we don't have all our statements stored locally we can use `read_statements_from_imap` to connect to an IMAP server and search it for emails from the "info@rb.cz" address, download and parse the attachments and return a list of `Statement`.

 ```
 from rbcz import *

-statements = read_statements_from_mailbox("imap.gmail.com", "my.email.address@gmail.com", "password123", "inbox")
+statements = read_statements_from_imap("imap.gmail.com", "my.email.address@gmail.com", "password123", "inbox")
 ```

 ## Types